DevExpress/devextreme-documentation/concepts/70 Data Binding/5 Data Layer/2 Reading Data/3 Data Transformation/0 Select Expressions.md

         select: "lastName"
     });

-To modify the **select** option, pass the new option value to the [select(expr)](/api-reference/30%20Data%20Layer/DataSource/3%20Methods/select(expr).md '/Documentation/ApiReference/Data_Layer/DataSource/Methods/#selectexpr') method of the DataSource.
+To modify the **select** option, pass the new property value to the [select(expr)](/api-reference/30%20Data%20Layer/DataSource/3%20Methods/select(expr).md '/Documentation/ApiReference/Data_Layer/DataSource/Methods/#selectexpr') method of the DataSource.

     <!--JavaScript-->
     dataSource.select("firstName", "city");